antimatter01/Video_Chat/README.md

 # Video_Chat
-This is Zoom like web  chat app using WebRTC  that I made based on a Youtube tutorial Simple yet does the job
+This is Zoom like web  chat app with WebRTC  that I made based on a Youtube tutorial Simple yet does the job